Why You Should Test Your SEO Ideas Before You Ship Them

 For example, if you want to test your call-to-action (CTA) buttons to rope your visitors in organically, you can compare the copy and positioning of your CTA on your website by running a split test.
 The bot in such a test will be presented with unique web pages with unique CTAs that you want to test.
 It will crawl down the web pages to index the new information which you have presented through the test, thereby mitigating the chances of confusion for the bot.
 You will get the winner once the test signals a significant influx of visitors into the sales funnel, which eventually will be reflected in SERPs.

-On the contrary, if you want to run an A/B test for CTA copy and positioning, you present a control version to a set of users and a variation to another set of users.
+On the contrary, if you want to run an A/B test for CTA copy and positioning, you present a control version to a set of visitors and a variation to another set of visitors.
 Here, the bot may not be able to distinguish between the two pages (until you use link attributes to your original page, as discussed in best practices below), and it may confuse your testing situation with cloaking—a practice lethal for your SEO.

 How do A/B testing and split URL testing impact SEO?